 Which brings me to this movie, known in the U.S. as Suicide Club, known in Japan as Suicide Circle.
 It begins with a bunch of school kids jumping onto the tracks of a subway and they all get run over by the train.
 A very gruesome scene of mass suicide.
 Boy do those janitors have their work cut out for them.

 So I can just imagine what sort of a field day the news would have with a story like this.
-They can blame guns.
+They can’t blame guns.
 They can’t blame perpetrators for directly shoving them to their deaths.
-This is suicide we’re talking about here.
-Pretty sure many in the U.S., in today’s context (as of this writing) would try to put a political spin on it, blaming the current president for driving youths to killing themselves, or blaming those who convince others to blame the sitting president or some political party (and honestly, if that was really the case and the actual reason, the youth just couldn’t take this guy being president so they decided to make a political statement by killing themselves in a more gory fashion than those Buddhists did during the Vietnam War, I say good riddance for those weak-minded pussies who’d rather die than stand for/against something while living; a more long-term and effective method IMHO).
+This is suicide we’re talking about here, utilizing public service to complete the act.
+Pretty sure many in the U.S., in today’s context (as of this writing) would try to put a political spin on it, blaming the current president for driving youths to killing themselves, or blaming those who convince others to blame the sitting president or some political party (and honestly, if that was really the case and the actual reason, the youth just couldn’t take this guy being president so they decided to make a political statement by killing themselves in a more gory fashion than those Buddhists did during the Vietnam War, I say good riddance for those weak-minded pussies who’d rather die than stand for/against something while living, the latter being a more long-term and effective method IMHO).
 Thankfully the Japanese are more intelligent than that (so far anyway), so they launch an investigation as to the how and why without pointing any fingers at anybody within the first hour or two after the incident.
 They’re just as baffled about this whole ordeal as the audience is.
 And a mysterious bag is left at the scene, by an unknown figure.

 At this point, the film gets a little weird but very interesting (trust me, the weird factor is nowhere near the high-point yet with this movie).
 We go to a hospital where, long story short, at least one of the nurses commits suicide (while the film leaves it a bit vague as to the fate of one of them, it’s been suggested that her fate can be seen in the trailer, where she faxes herself to death, though it seems unlikely consider how that’s the most far-fetched aspect of the entire film, and that’s saying a lot).
 A bag is also left at the crime scene by an unknown figure.